Augusta Driver Fatigue Car Accident Attorneys

 - The at-driver may have insufficient liability insurance.
 For example, they may have a policy that covers $20,000 of the injured party’s medical bills.
 If your medical bills are $30,000, then you will have to cover the remaining $10,000 yourself.
 If you have uninsured/underinsured motorist coverage on your personal car insurance plan, that may kick in and cover your remaining costs.

 If you decide to pursue a personal injury lawsuit against the at-fault driver, you are eligible to seek compensation for two kinds of damages: economic and non-economic.
 Economic damages are your actual expenses, such as medical bills, property damage, and lost wages if your accident-caused injuries have made you unable to work.

 Non-economic damages are the pain, suffering, and emotional distress you have experienced as a result of your accident.
 Many victims in fatigued driver car accidents are severely injured and suffer for months and years after the accident.
 They may experience daily, chronic pain, or be unable to complete daily tasks.
 The legal system recognizes that money may not be able to completely heal your wounds or take away your pain, but it can help make you more comfortable and reduce financial stress.

 Contact A Fatigued Driver Car Accident Lawyer

-At Chris Hudson & Associates, we understand the disastrous effects of fatigued driver car accidents.
+At Chris Hudson Law Group, we understand the disastrous effects of fatigued driver car accidents.
 Those who decide to get behind the wheel when they are too fatigued to drive safely should be held accountable for their actions.

 We are ready to fight for you.
 You can contact our car accident attorneys today at 706-863-6600 for a 100% free consultation.
 Tell us about your accident, ask any questions, and we’ll get the ball rolling on your case.